(Not a record label: use only as Manufacturer / Pressed By ("(SP)" or "SP") / Duplicated By / Glass Mastered At)

 Founded in 1946, Specialty Records Corporation was at one point one of the biggest pressing plants in the world.
 Warner Communications Inc. purchased Specialty in 1978 along with Allied Record Company in 1979 to form WEA Manufacturing Inc. CD pressing started at the plant in September 1986 (first disc: Phil Collins - No Jacket Required).
 They also manufactured 8-tracks, cassettes, VHS tapes, and DVDs.
-Specialty pressed records for a huge range of major and minor record labels including Asylum Records and Island Records as well as for record pressing brokers.
-WEA operated the pressing plant under the Specialty name until the plant was offically renamed WEA Mfg.
+Specialty pressed records for a huge range of major and minor record labels, including Asylum Records and Island Records, as well as for record pressing brokers.
+WEA operated the pressing plant under the Specialty name until the plant was officially renamed WEA Mfg.
 Olyphant at the end of 1996.
-In 2003, the facility was sold to Cinram as part of their take-over of WEA Manufacturing.
-Cinram operated the plant until November, 2015 when Cinram was acquired by Technicolor, who continue to operate the former Specialty plant today in some capacity.
+In 2003, the facility was sold to Cinram as part of their takeover of WEA Manufacturing.
+Cinram operated the plant until November 2015, when Cinram's North American operations were acquired by Technicolor.
+Technicolor closed the plant on May 1, 2018.